Black market in wartime France: Geographic distribution

 Paris was the centre of gravity of the black market; transactions there took place essentially everywhere, in hotel rooms, on the street, and in railway stations and the Paris Metro.
-An active market in textiles operated at Porte de Clignancourt and bicycle tires sold for francs at a flea market in Saint-Ouen.
+An active market in textiles operated at Porte de Clignancourt and bicycle tires sold for francs at the Saint-Ouen flea market.
 Other big cities that were poorly supplied through legal channels, such as Bordeaux or Marseille, were also active centres of the black market.
 In Marseille, it was particularly omnipresent in the Old Port of Marseille and Le Panier.
 The mafia, led by Paul Carbone and François Spirito, organized black market trafficking in league with the occupiers.
 As at the beginning of the occupation, the black market remained important in the vacation spots of the rich: Nice, Deauville, Biarritz, and Megève.
 Departments bisected by the line of demarcation, such as Indre-et-Loire, Cher or Saône-et-Loire, whose urban and industrial centres fell in the occupied zone and were separated from their natural hinterlands, also saw large-scale inter-zone trafficking on a regional and national level, usually based on bribes to German guards.

 The Belgian border had an active export market in contraband, because foodstuffs were even more expensive in Belgium than in France.
 Belgian cyclists travelled as far as the Somme or Aisne to resupply.
 The borders with Spain and Switzerland were somewhat better guarded but in Biarritz and all of the Basses-Pyrénées, cattle were smuggled into Spain, where meat was extremely scarce.
 Smugglers also imported watches from Switzerland.